AlephNought0/Faeryshell/README.md

 This is my personal quickshell configuration.
 More explanations and intentions will be written as this configuration comes close to an end.

+> [!Warning]
+> This configuration uses a patched version of quickshell.
+On top of that this configuration is not yet finished.
+> If despite that you still wish to use this configuration then check my Faery repository for the .patch file.
+> It is located in /systems/cirno/packages directory.

 > [!Important]
 > Currently this configuration requires matugen and SWWW to properly run.
 > SWWW is planned to be replaced with native implementation of wallpaper engine but I have no idea if I can do the same with matugen.